On completion of the course, the student should be able to:

 have a knowledge of some general Markov method, e.g. Markov Chain Monte Carlo.

 The Markov property.
-Chapman-Kolmogorov's relation, classification of Markov processes, transition probability.
+Chapman-Kolmogorov's relation, classification of Markov processes and transition probability.
 Transition intensity, forward and backward equations.
 Stationary and asymptotic distribution.
 Convergence of Markov chains.
 Birth-death processes.
-Absorption probabilities, absorption time.
-Brownian motion and diffusion.
-Geometric Brownian motion.
+Absorption probabilities and absorption time.
+Brownian motion and diffusion as well as Geometric Brownian motion.
 Generalised Markov models.
 Applications of Markov chains.

 If there are special reasons for doing so, an examiner may make an exception from the method of assessment indicated and allow a student to be assessed by another method.
 An example of special reasons might be a certificate regarding special pedagogical support from the disability coordinator of the university.